Das berufsbegleitende MBA-Programm besteht aus drei Studienabschnitten.

 In this module, students learn how organisations design, implement, manage and improve their operations and information systems.
 Topics include operations strategy, new product development, process design and analysis, waiting line analysis, forecasting and demand management, process optimization, quality management, lean enterprise, quality improvement methods, inventory management, supply chain management, and project management.

 This module focuses on organizing and managing people to achieve sustainable competitive advantage.
 It examines the people-centred management strategies used by high performance firms, emphasizing both research and leading-edge practice.
 The module explores the following topics: attracting, developing, motivating and retaining talent to support strategic objectives; designing high performance organisations; knowledge management; recruitment and selection processes; building a flexible and capable workforce; designing reward systems; managing work/life balance; measuring and communicating performance; understanding the legal environment; and leading an organisational transformation.

-This module provides students with the core concepts and instruments that will enable them to assess a firm's competitive environment, to evaluate its core skills and capabilities, and to craft a strategy that will allow the firm to leverage its competitive advantages over time.
-Topics in this module include: strategy and the strategic management process, evaluating an organisation's external environment, evaluating an organisation's internal capabilities, cost leadership, product differentiation, vertical integration, corporate diversification, organising to implement corporate diversification, strategic alliances, and mergers and acquisitions.
+In this module, students learn the core concepts and instruments that will enable them to assess a firm’s competitive environment, to evaluate its resources and capabilities, and to craft a strategy that will allow the firm to leverage its competitive advantages over time.
+Topics in this module include: strategy and the strategic management process, evaluating an organisation’s external environment, evaluating an organisation’s internal resources and capabilities, the two elementary business-level strategies of cost leadership and product differentiation, and corporate-level strategies such as vertical integration, corporate diversification, strategic alliances, mergers and acquisitions, and internationalisation